 Dr. Hélder A. Santos is a physical chemist specialized in electrochemistry, biological mimetic models and soft interfaces.
 In 2003, he obtained his MSc in Chemistry from the Department of Chemistry, University of Porto (Portugal).
 In 2007, he obtained his DSc in Chem.
 Eng. from the Laboratory of Physical Chemistry and Electrochemistry, Helsinki University of Technology (Finland, now named Aalto University).
 In 2007, Dr. Santos joined the University of Helsinki, Division of Pharmaceutical Chemistry and Technology, as a Postdoctoral Fellow.
 In 2009, he was appointed Academy of Finland Postdoctoral Research Fellow.

-He is the author of more than 300 publications (> 10342 citations, h-index = 61) in prestigious high impact, peer-reviewed publications, such as Advanced Materials, ACS Nano, Advanced Functional Materials, Chemistry of Materials, Biomaterials, Small, etc. He is also author of more than 21 book chapters and more than 200 conference proceedings/abstracts, in a total of more than 366 publications, He has supervised several undergraduate students and more than 50 MSc students.
+He is the author of more than 400 publications (> 14100 citations, h-index = 70) in prestigious high impact, peer-reviewed publications, such as Advanced Materials, ACS Nano, Advanced Functional Materials, Chemistry of Materials, Biomaterials, Small, etc., and 4 patents.
+He has +180 invited talks around the world.
+He is also author of more than 35 book chapters and more than 200 conference proceedings/abstracts, in a total of more than 366 publications, He has supervised several undergraduate students and more than 50 MSc students.
 He supervised/co-supervised more than 30 PhD students, mentor of 20 post-docs, and is currently the supervisor of 12 PhD students and mentor of 7 post-doctoral researchers.
 He has also given more than 120 invited/selected talks in national/international meetings/conferences/lectures.

-Vice-chair of the Focus Group in Nanomedicine and Nanoscale Drug Delivery (NNDD), Controlled Release Society (2018-Current)
+Chair of the Focus Group in Nanomedicine and Nanoscale Drug Delivery (NNDD), Controlled Release Society (2019-Current)

 Board Member of the Leadership Group, Faculty of Pharmacy, University of Helsinki (2017–2021).